hhm4286/2021_S2_-51-_Airline-Reservation-System/README.md

 ## Running
 * To run the project run `npm run dev` in a terminal and navigate to [localhost:3000](http://localhost:3000) with your preferred browser.

+# REACT - JS
+* First thing to do is to open the terminal in Visual Studio Code and type 'npm intall'
+* To run the project run `npm start` with the waiting tiem around 10 seconds and it will automatically guide you to the [localhost:3000](http://localhost:3000) to whatever browser used in your computer / laptop.